OXY2DEV/markview.nvim/README.md

 ### 📦 vim.pack

 Add this to your init.lua.
-(Requires Neovim 0.12+)

 ```lua
 vim.pack.add({